How to Perfectly Orchestrate Your Web Design Style Guide

 Together with the client, set the goals of the style guide.
 Outlining parameters will help to focus your attention on the most meaningful and useful information to be shared.
 The task at hand will quickly become unruly if you skip this step.

-2) Who will be using the Style Guide?
+Who will be Using the Design Style Guide?

 An early requirement will often be to provide the development team with a roadmap to clarify the design intent and outline systems as the site is being built.
 Helpful details may include specific pixel dimensions and states for core graphic elements (ex. tools, controls, buttons and icons), a list of typographic styles, and logic for how elements are spaced, placed, and positioned on the various pages.